Manas National Park

 Initially, the area of the Manas National Park was 360 km².
-In 1951 and 1955 the area was increased to 391 km².
+In 1951 and 1955 the area increased to 391 km².
 Manas Tiger reserve was created in 1973.
 It was declared a World Heritage site in December 1985 by UNESCO.
-In 1990 the area of the park was further enhanced and it was declared as Manas National Park.
+In 1990 the area of the park was further enhanced and it was declared Manas National Park.
 In February 2008 the area was mapped at 950 Km2.

 The park area is spread over five districts of Assam i.e. Kokrajhar, Chirang, Buxa, Udalguri, and Darrang.
 The park is divided into three ranges.
-The western range based at Panbari, the central at Bansbari, and the eastern at Bhuiyapara.
+The western range is based at Panbari, the central at Bansbari, and the eastern at Bhuiyapara.

 The natural landscape of the Manas National Park combines the Sub-Himalayan Bhabar Terai formation along with Riverine succession continuing up to the Sub-Himalayan mountain forest.